What is a qualified retirement plan?

 Okay this calculator says I can contribute $150K this year - but my accountant says that's impossible!

-Well...that's why your accountant is an accountant and not an actuary.
+Well...your accountant is not an actuary.
 Our pension calculator is accurate.
 The new pension funding rules, effective in 2008, allow an employer to fund up to 150% of the value of the plan benefits.
 For an older employee, say over age 45, that can be a huge number each year - sometimes even exceeding 100% of pay.
 A defined benefit plan is the largest legal tax deduction available to a small employer.

 How do I sign up to open a qualiifed retirement plan?